David Fisher is a Partner specialising in employment and partnership law.

 David specialises in High Court injunctions, advising on enforceability of restrictive covenants, team moves and executive terminations.

-David is named as an “Expert” in Labour and Employment law by Who’s Who Legal Labour and Employment 2019
+David was also named as an “Expert” in Labour and Employment law by Who’s Who Legal Labour and Employment 2019

 Legal 500 2016